Top 7 Holiday Destinations in South Africa

 It is criminal not to go for a wine-tasting session when in South Africa.
 Located in the Western Cape, the traditional winemaking region, Cape Winelands, is listed as one of the top wine regions in the world and rightfully so.
 The region is responsible for some of South Africa’s finest wines.

 Nestled in a rustic setting with stunning mountains as the backdrop, Cape Winelands is more than just a wine-tasting tour, it is an unorthodox vacation suited for everyone.
+If you are looking for nice places to visit in the country, this is one of them.
 A year-round destination, the region has something to offer in each season.
 Relish in the flavors of a sauvignon blanc or a glass of red pinotage while you bask in the summer sunshine or pair wines with scrumptious culinary delights that the region has to offer.
 Go on short hikes in the mountains, bike through the vineyards or ride a horse through wine estates.
 During chilly winter evenings, sip a glass of wine next to a crackling fire.

-Jeffreys Bay, located in Eastern Cape province around 75km southwest of Port Elizabeth, is one of South Africa’s top beach destinations.
+If you love adventure and planning what to do in South Africa, head to Jeffreys Bay.
+It is located in the Eastern Cape province around 75km southwest of Port Elizabeth, and is one of South Africa’s top beach destinations.
 Considered the best spot in the country for surfing, the right-hand point break here is among the best in the world.
 Admittedly, the peak season for surfing is from May to September but with luck, it is still possible to catch good waves throughout the year.

 Even when you are not surfing, there is still plenty to occupy your time at Jeffreys Bay — or J-Bay as it is commonly known.
 The beach is known for its fine white sand, and the many restaurants in town are famous for their excellent seafood.
 There are also ample opportunities for other watersports.
 For those who grow tired of the sea, there is also good hiking and excellent birdwatching in the area.